-Volcano eruption in Aleutian Islands sparks aviation alert
+Volcano erupts in Alaska’s Aleutian Islands, sending ash to 34,000 feet

-The Alaska Volcano Observatory has issued its highest level of alert for aviation after what it says was a brief eruption of a volcano on the Aleutian Islands.
+EUGENE, Ore. — The Alaska Volcano Observatory issued its highest alert level for aviation Tuesday, after a volcano erupted in the Aleutian Islands that reportedly sent ash thousands of feet into the air.
+The alert was downgraded hours later.

-The observatory says pilots reported the Bogoslof volcano on Bogoslof Island, which is part of the Aleutian Islands, erupted about 4 p.m.
+The observatory says pilots reported the Bogoslof volcano on Bogoslof Island briefly erupted about 4 p.m.
 Alaska time.

-The pilots told the observatory that a volcanic ash cloud rose to 34,000 feet.
+Pilots told the observatory that a volcanic ash cloud rose to 34,000 feet.

-The observatory says in a press release that satellite data show a short-lived explosion just before 4 p.m. that drifted to the south about 15 minutes later.
-The observatory says a subsequent pilot report at 4:50 p.m. said the volcanic activity had decreased.
+The observatory said satellite data show a short-lived explosion that drifted to the south.

 Most Read Stories